 - Customizable Watermarks & Spotlight Viewer: Deter intentional leaks by including user details on documents, and screen capturing by blurring the screen everywhere but the mouse cursor’s location

 Working in an industry such as health services makes collaboration a challenging legal and security minefield.
 Doctors, nurses, and care providers frequently work with extremely privileged data, and one need only look at the numbers to see how valuable that data is to criminals.
-By making use of BlackBerry Workspaces alongside BlackBerry’s other security software, you can ensure it’s kept out of their hands, and safely in yours.
+By making use of BlackBerry Workspaces as part of your mobile healthcare solution alongside BlackBerry’s other security software, you can ensure it’s kept out of their hands, and safely in yours.

 Attention Salesforce users: secure document collaboration has arrived with the new BlackBerry Workspaces app.
 Get it here.
 Or want to learn more about what Workspaces can do for you?
 Check out our webinar, WatchDox by BlackBerry: Industry Use Cases for EFSS or download the Forrester Wave report naming us a Leader in EFSS.
 You can also visit the official BlackBerry Workspaces page or view our product demo for further information.
 Finally, visit our BlackBerry Workspaces Email Protector page to learn more about how you can step up your email security.